weblidity/skelo/README.md

   * Describe the specific schema violation.
 For example, "Missing required property 'id'" or "Invalid type for property 'label', expected string, got number".
   * Halt execution.
 Don't proceed with generating files if the outline is invalid.
 This prevents the creation of incorrect documentation.
 * Parsing Errors: If there's a problem parsing the YAML in an outline file (e.g., invalid syntax), skelo-cli should:
-  * Report the filename and line number (or character position) of the parsing error.
+  * Report the parsing error's filename and line number (or character position).
   * Provide a clear error message explaining the syntax issue.
 For example, "Unexpected token '}'".
   * Halt execution.
 Similar to schema validation errors, parsing errors should stop the generation process.
 * File System Errors: If skelo-cli can't access an outline file (e.g., the file doesn't exist or there are permissions issues), it should: